 This view displays a table with Windows Updates that are installed on the endpoints in your organization with the following details: Title, KB, Severity, Endpoints, Servers, CVE, CVSS, Products, and Categories.

-In the Installed view, you are allowed to select one or multiple entries and Hide them from the view using the Hide Updates button from the dropdown menu.
+In the Installed view, you are allowed to select one or multiple entries and hide them from the view using the Hide Updates button from the dropdown menu.
 You can also use the Select GP dropdown menu to list the installed Windows Updates for the selected Group Policy.
-The Show Hidden Updates radio button allows you to display all the hidden Windows Updates. - Pending
+The Show Hidden Updates radio button allows you to display all the hidden Windows Updates.
+The updates can be listed per update or per endpoint. -

-This view displays a table with Windows Updates that are pending to complete the installation on the endpoints in your organization with the following details: Title, KB, Severity, Endpoints, Servers, Reboot, CVE, CVSS, Products, and Categories.In the Pending view, you are allowed to select one or multiple entries and Remove or Hide them from the view using the Remove or Hide Updates buttons from the dropdown menu.
+This view displays a table with Windows Updates that are pending to complete the installation on the endpoints in your organization with the following details: Title, KB, Severity, Endpoints, Servers, Reboot, CVE, CVSS, Products, and Categories.In the Pending view, you are allowed to select one or multiple entries and remove or hide them from the view using the Remove or Hide Updates buttons from the dropdown menu.
 You can also use the Select GP dropdown menu to list the pending Windows Updates for the selected Group Policy.
 The Show Hidden Updates radio button allows you to display all the hidden Windows Updates.
+The updates can be listed per update or per endpoint.

-This view displays a table with Windows Updates that are available for installation on the endpoints in your organization with the following details: Title, KB, Severity, Endpoints, Servers, Reboot, CVE, CVSS, Products, and Categories.In the Available view, you are allowed to select one or multiple entries and Install or Hide them from the view using the Install or Hide Updates buttons from the dropdown menu.
+This view displays a table with Windows Updates that are available for installation on the endpoints in your organization with the following details: Title, KB, Severity, Endpoints, Servers, Reboot, CVE, CVSS, Products, and Categories.In the Available view, you are allowed to select one or multiple entries and install, hide, show them from the view using the Install or Hide Updates buttons from the dropdown menu.
+The Install option works to push updates only created on the impersonated customer tenant, meaning that it doesn't work to push on Reseller Master GPs.
+You can also exclude an update by KB number by selecting an update and applying the Exclude OS Updates action.
+This action works only for updates that have a KB number.
+If you want to exclude an update that does not have a KB number, you need to add it by title from the GP settings.
 You can also use the Select GP dropdown menu to list the pending Windows Updates for the selected Group Policy.
 The Show Hidden Updates radio button allows you to display all the hidden Windows Updates.
+The updates can be listed per update or endpoint.

 This view displays a table with the compliant and non-compliant endpoints (in terms of installed Windows Updates) with the following days: Hostname, Username, Number of Updates, Highest Severity, Operating System, Oldest patch date, Last Seen, and Status.